OmkarMokashi/BE_Project/README.md

 # BE_Project
-Final Year BE Project on Robotic Arm
+Final Year BE Project on "Intelligent Robotic Arm to Pick and Place Target Objects"